chalatz/tours/pages/info/reviews-comments.md

     Best Regards jackjs@execulink.com
 - year: "2003"
   text: |-
-    Nicholas<br>
-    We had a great time on the tour, you guys are great and so very helpful, I will highly recommend you to any one that goes to Rhodes.
+    Nicholas, We had a great time on the tour, you guys are great and so very helpful, I will highly recommend you to any one that goes to Rhodes.
 The entire group was very Impressed with your helpfulness and friendly attitude.<br>
     Thanks for all your help and information you provided on the tour.<br>
-    Thanks<br>
+    Thanks, Rod<br>
-    Rod Hoffmann RMHoffmann1@msn.com
+    RMHoffmann1@msn.com

-    Nick,<br>
-    Thanks for evrything!
+    Nick,  Thanks for evrything!
 We had a blast.
 The tour was the perfect way to view the other parts of the island.
-We especially enjoyed the touch of history you provided Kelly and I.<br>
 It may take some time, but we will certainly try and make it back.
 We liked your suggestion of a sailboat tour of the islands.<br>
     Take care, best wishes to you and your family<br>
-    Christian Pollitt<br>
+    Christian<br>
     Millennium Engineering and Integration<br>
     cpollitt@MEICOMPANY.com

-    Dear Nicholas,<br>
-    Thank you for your note.
+    Dear Nicholas,  Thank you for your note.
 We just arrived home last evening and have had little time to reflect on our wonderful journey.
 I had planned to write you to say thank you.
 Dominic was a delightful person to be with and he showed us the highlights of the island.
 He had a good sense of humour and was very considerate and accommodating.
 We had a great day in Rhodes and we will be happy to recommend your services.<br>
-    Best regards,<br>
+    Best regards, Myrna<br>
-    Myrna Ghitter Mghitter@aol.com
+    Mghitter@aol.com

-    Dear Nicholas,<br>
-    Please tell your brother that we really enjoyed our tour of Rhodes last week.
+    Dear Nicholas,  Please tell your brother that we really enjoyed our tour of Rhodes last week.
 He was a great driver.<br>
-    Thanks Pat Collins<br>
+    Thanks Pat<br>
     collins1370@att.net

-    Dear Nicholas:<br>
-    First of all I want to thank you for the wonderful tour in Rhodes, we have a great time.<br>
+    Dear Nicholas:   First of all I want to thank you for the wonderful tour in Rhodes, we have a great time.<br>
-    Sincerously Jose Toribio Pacheco jtpacheco@bps.com.pe
+    Sincerously Jose Toribio Pacheco<br> jtpacheco@bps.com.pe
 - year: "2002"
   text: "Thank you for the New Year Greeting, it was great to hear from all of you.
     Please give Michael our regards.
 I am still giving out your name for referrals!<br>\nHappy